TalaoDAO/credible/docs/interaction_protocol_enhancement.md

 ```

 The modification consists in adding a “scope” attribute, a "display" attribute and a shareLInk attribute to the JSON returned by the Issuer (Issuer GET response).

-The “scope” attribute is a list with at least the “subject_id” item and possibly other items from the following list: “givenName”, “familyName”, “telephone”, “email”, “address”.

 The "shareLink" attribute is an UR to be presented for share link as user convenience.